yiisoft/yii2/docs/guide/caching.md

 When the application is running, the cache component can be accessed through `Yii::$app->cache` call.

 Yii provides various cache components that can store cached data in different media.
-For example, the [[\yii\caching\MemCache]] component encapsulates the PHP [memcache](http://php.net/manual/en/book.memcache.php) and [memcached](http://php.net/manual/en/book.memcached.php) extensions and uses memory as the medium of cache storage; the [[\yii\caching\ApcCache]] component encapsulates the PHP [APC](http://php.net/manual/en/book.apc.php) extension; and the [[\yii\caching\DbCache]] component stores cached data in database table.

 The following is a summary of the available cache components:

 * [[\yii\caching\ApcCache]]: uses PHP [APC](http://php.net/manual/en/book.apc.php) extension.
 This option can be considered as the fastest one when dealing with cache for a centralized thick application (e.g. one